radareorg/radare2-book/debugger/migration.md

 This can be done using 2 commands:

 1. `dcf` - until a fork happen
 2. then use `dp` to select what process you want to debug.

 # Common features
-- r2 accepts FLIRT signatures
+- r2 accepts FLIRT signatures (before IDA 6.8 version)
 - r2 can connect GDB and WinDbg
 - r2 can write/patch in place
 - r2 have fortunes and [s]easter eggs[/s]balls of steel.
-- r2 can do basic loading of ELF core files from the box and MDMP with `mdmp` plugin
+- r2 can do basic loading of ELF core files from the box and MDMP with `mdmp` plugin (`r2pm -i mdmp`)